 BOT 699 Directed Research (V) Research preliminary to thesis or dissertation research.
 Repeatable unlimited times.
 CR/NC only.
 Pre: consent of graduate committee.

 BOT 700 Thesis Research (V) Repeatable unlimited times.
 Pre: candidacy for MS degree and approval of thesis proposal.

 BOT 750 Topics in Conservation Biology (V) Advanced topics in conservation and environmental biology.
-Repeatable up to twelve credits.
+Repeatable three times, up to twelve credits.
 A-F only.
 Pre: consent.
 (Cross-listed as ZOOL 750)

 BOT 800 Dissertation Research (V) Repeatable unlimited times.
 Pre: candidacy for PhD and approval of dissertation proposal.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.

 |Catalog Coordinator, Manoa Catalog Office, 2600 Campus Road, QLC 102, Honolulu, HI 96822 :: Web Design by Christine Galiza, Modified by Michelle Saoit ::|